anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 A string representation is not the most accurate abstaction of DNA as it ignores the fact that DNA is an actual macromolecule with a 3D structure occupying 3D space.
 There are people who do study this structure, but much of genomics seems to be happy with the string representation, so we will just stick to it as well.

 ### RNA

+**RNA** molecules can have regulatory functions or can be carriers of information sourced in the DNA which is used for protein synthesis.

 RNA is a single-stranded polymer with nucleotides as the units, similar to DNA but with the exception that instead of thymine, it has uracils.
 So like DNA, we could just represent RNA simply as a string over the alphabet {a, c, g, u}.

 However, it is known that RNA likes to fold onto itself by pairing between bases, to form structures that are necessary for its function.